Axum: Main sites of Axum

 The other major features of the town are the old and new churches of Our Lady Mary of Zion.
 The Church of Our Lady Mary of Zion was built in 1665 by Emperor Fasilides and said to have previously housed the Ark of the Covenant.
 The original cathedral, said to have been built by Ezana and augmented several times afterwards, was believed to have been massive with an estimated 12 naves.
 It was burned to the ground by Gudit, rebuilt, and then destroyed again during the Abyssinian–Adal war of the 1500s.
 It was again rebuilt by Emperor Gelawdewos (completed by his brother and successor Emperor Minas) and Emperor Fasilides replaced that structure with the present one.
 Only men are permitted entry into the Old St. Mary's Cathedral (some say as a result of the destruction of the original church by Gudit).
 The New Cathedral of St. Mary of Zion stands next to the old one, and was built to fulfil a pledge by Emperor Haile Selassie to Our Lady of Zion for the liberation of Ethiopia from the Fascist occupation.
 Built in a neo-Byzantine style, work on the new cathedral began in 1955, and allows entry to women.
 Emperor Haile Selassie interrupted the state visit of Queen Elizabeth II to travel to Axum to attend the dedication of the new cathedral and pay personal homage, showing the importance of this church in the Ethiopian Empire.
 Queen Elizabeth visited the Cathedral a few days later.
 Between the two cathedrals is a small chapel known as The Chapel of the Tablet built at the same time as the new cathedral, and which is believed to house the Ark of the Covenant.
 Emperor Haile Selassie's consort, Empress Menen Asfaw, paid for its construction from her private funds.
 Admittance to the chapel is closed to all but the guardian monk who resides there.
 Entrance is even forbidden to the Patriarch of the Orthodox Church, and to the Emperor of Ethiopia during the monarchy.
 The two cathedrals and the chapel of the Ark are the focus of pilgrimage and considered the holiest sites in Ethiopia to members of its Orthodox Church.

 The Ezana Stone, engraved from AD 330 to 356, is written in ancient Ge'ez, Sabaean and Greek.

 Other attractions in Axum include archaeological and ethnographic museums, the Ezana Stone written in Sabaean, Geʽez and Ancient Greek in a similar manner to the Rosetta Stone, King Bazen's Tomb (a megalith considered to be one of the earliest structures), the so-called Queen of Sheba's Bath (actually a reservoir), the 4th-century Ta'akha Maryam and 6th-century Dungur palaces, Pentalewon Monastery and Abba Liqanos and about 2 km west is the rock art called the Lioness of Gobedra.

 Local legend claims the Queen of Sheba lived in the town.

 Climate

-The Köppen-Geiger climate classification system classifies its climate as subtropical highland (Cwb).
+The Köppen-Geiger climate classification system classifies Axum's climate as subtropical highland (Cwb), although it is very close to being a semi-arid climate (BSh/BSk).